agents4its/agentpolis/README.md

 # Important!
-This repositorz=y is out of date.
+This repository is out of date.
 Current Agentpolis version is at https://github.com/aicenter/agentpolis.

 # AgentPolis